jhass/Karmalicious/README.md

 Karmalicious
 ============

 IRC bot that tracks your karma.
-Find it on Freenode or set it up yourself for other networks.
+Find it on Libera Chat or set it up yourself for other networks.
 ![Gemnasium](https://gemnasium.com/MrZYX/Karmalicious.png)

 ## Install